The Complexity of Distance-$r$ Dominating Set Reconfiguration: Polynomial-Time Algorithms

 \item Let $x \in D - D^\prime$ and $y \in D^\prime - D$.
 We append $x \reconf[\sfTJ]{T_u} y$ to $\calS$ and assign $D \gets D - x + y$.
 Repeat this step until $D = D^\prime$. \end{enumerate}

 For each $v \in D^\star$, let $D^\star_v$ be the set of all vertices added to $D^\star$ before $v$.
 Since any vertex $r$-dominated by $x$ and not in $C_v$ is $r$-dominated by either $v$ or a member of $D^\star_v$, any move performed in \textbf{Step~1} results a new D$r$DS of $T_u$.
-Note that after \textbf{Step~1}, $D^\star \subseteq D \cap D^\prime$.
-Thus, any move performed in \textbf{Step~2} results a new D$r$DS of $T_u$.
+Note that after {\bf Step~1}, $D^\star \subseteq D \cap D^\prime$.
+Thus, any move performed in {\bf Step~2} results a new D$r$DS of $T_u$.
 In short, $\calS$ is indeed a $\sfTJ$-sequence in $T_u$.
 In the above construction, as we ``touch'' each vertex in $D$ at most once, the running time is indeed $O(n)$. \end{proof}

-Using \cref{lem:TJ-trees}, it is not hard to prove \cref{thm:TJ-trees}.
+Using Lemma~\ref{lem:TJ-trees}, it is not hard to prove Theorem~\ref{thm:TJ-trees}.
 More precisely, let $(T, D_s, D_t)$ be an instance of \textsc{D$r$DSR} under $\sfTJ$ where $D_s$ and $D_t$ are two D$r$DSs of a tree $T$.
-By \cref{lem:TJ-trees}, one can immediately decide if $(T, D_s, D_t)$ is a yes-instance by comparing the sizes of $D_s$ and $D_t$: if they are of the same size then the answer is ``yes'' and otherwise it is ``no''.
-Moreover, in a yes-instance, \cref{lem:TJ-trees} allows us to construct in linear time a $\sfTJ$-sequence (which is not necessarily a shortest one) between $D_s$ and $D_t$. \end{toappendix}
+By Lemma~\ref{lem:TJ-trees}, one can immediately decide if $(T, D_s, D_t)$ is a yes-instance by comparing the sizes of $D_s$ and $D_t$: if they are of the same size then the answer is ``yes'' and otherwise it is ``no''.
+Moreover, in a yes-instance, Lemma~\ref{lem:TJ-trees} allows us to construct in linear time a $\sfTJ$-sequence (which is not necessarily a shortest one) between $D_s$ and $D_t$.